lukas-vlcek/mapping-normalization-example/README.md

 # mapping-normalization-example

-This repository is to discuss and demonstrate "mapping-analysis" based approach to normalization of document fields.
+This repository is to discuss and demonstrate Elasticsearch mapping and analysis based approach to normalization of document fields.
 Namely the log level field.

 _Strictly speaking some of the low level details can have performance impact thus this it is